Future of rail transport in India

 The Indian Government is undertaking several initiatives to upgrade its aging railway infrastructure and enhance its quality of service.
 The Railway Ministry has announced plans to invest ₹5400000 crore to upgrade the railways by 2030.
 Upgrades include 100% electrification of railways, upgrading existing lines with more facilities and higher speeds, expansion of new lines, upgrading railway stations, introducing and eventually developing a large high-speed train network interconnecting major cities in different parts of India and development of various dedicated freight corridors to cut down cargo costs within the country.

-Research Design and Standards Organisation (RDSO) is undertaking all research, designs and standardisation work for modernisation, National High Speed Rail Corporation Limited (NHSRCL) is overlooking the implementation of high-speed train programs across the country, Dedicated Freight Corridor Corporation of India (DFCCI) is the agency undertaking development of freight corridors around the country and Indian Railway Stations Development Corporation (IRSDC) is engaged in railway stations upgrade and development programs.
+The Research Design and Standards Organisation (RDSO) is undertaking all research, designs and standardisation work for modernisation, National High Speed Rail Corporation Limited (NHSRCL) is overlooking the implementation of high-speed train programs across the country, Dedicated Freight Corridor Corporation of India (DFCCI) is the agency undertaking development of freight corridors around the country and Indian Railway Stations Development Corporation (IRSDC) is engaged in railway stations upgrade and development programs.

 Trains

+Phased upgrades

+India is gradually replacing traditional Mail, Express and Superfast trains with modern semi-high-speed (Vande Bharat) and high-speed (Bullet Train) trains, over 25 years by 2040 in the following phases which will need over ₹50–100 lakh crore for full modernization (per NITI Aayog) as highspeed track upgradation is slowing down the transition because as of 2025 60% of Indian Railways tracks are still not fit for speed over 130 kmph.